JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Does_The_End_Ever_Justify_Unworthy_Means.md

 The book tells us that this loss can be at least partially negated:

-> “_Jesus showed mankind the new way of mortal living whereby human beings may very largely escape the dire consequences of the Caligastia rebellion and most effectively compensate for the deprivations resulting from the Adamic default._” ([UB 34:7.6](/en/The_Urantia_Book/34#p7_6))
+> “_Jesus showed mankind the new way of mortal living whereby human beings may very largely escape the dire consequences of the Caligastia rebellion and most effectively compensate for the deprivations resulting from the Adamic default._” (<a id="a42_240"></a>[UB 34:7.6](/en/The_Urantia_Book/34#p7_6))

 The ‘way’ that Jesus showed us was, of course, his life and the way he lived.
 The book tells us:

 > “_To follow Jesus means to personally share his religious faith and to enter into the spirit of the Master's life of unselfish service for man.
 One of the most important things in human living is to find out what Jesus believed, to discover his ideals, and to strive for the achievement of his exalted life purpose.
-Of all human knowledge, that which is of greatest value is to know the religious life of Jesus and how he lived it._” ([UB 196:1.3](/en/The_Urantia_Book/196#p1_3))
+Of all human knowledge, that which is of greatest value is to know the religious life of Jesus and how he lived it._” (<a id="a46_437"></a>[UB 196:1.3](/en/The_Urantia_Book/196#p1_3))

 Apparently the apostle Philip was especially lacking in spirituality and needed some extra instruction.
 After the resurrected Jesus had told Philip that eventually he would be blessed with spiritual vision and do great work, he gave Philip this admonition:

 > “_In the meantime, become as a little child in the kingdom of the spirit and permit me, as the spirit of the new teacher, to lead you forward in the spiritual kingdom.
-And in this way will I be able to do much for you which I was not able to accomplish when I sojourned with you as a mortal of the realm._” ([UB 181:2.20](/en/The_Urantia_Book/181#p2_20))
+And in this way will I be able to do much for you which I was not able to accomplish when I sojourned with you as a mortal of the realm._” (<a id="a50_310"></a>[UB 181:2.20](/en/The_Urantia_Book/181#p2_20))

 Philip's spiritual vision would come only after he received the Spirit of Truth.

 Since Pentecost, the bringing of the gift of spiritual vision has been a major function of the Spirit of Truth.
 But the book reminds us that the Spirit of Truth does not make us conscious of himself.
-Rather, he increases our consciousness of Jesus ([UB 194:2.4](/en/The_Urantia_Book/194#p2_4)).
+Rather, he increases our consciousness of Jesus (<a id="a54_249"></a>[UB 194:2.4](/en/The_Urantia_Book/194#p2_4)).
 How can we enhance that consciousness?

 An insight into the answer to this question is provided by Charles M. Sheldon in a book entitled ‘In His Steps’ that has a place on the list of the top ten best selling books for all time.